ironhack-sao-wdft/ironrest/README.md

 Link: https://pause-ironhack.netlify.app/

 A digital mobile website for short-timed wellness activities.
 Developed by Igor Stefano (https://github.com/IgStefano/) and William Galvão (https://github.com/William-Galvao/).
-UX Design by Romy von Erlea (https://www.linkedin.com/in/romyvonerlea), Bianca Harari, Mayra Lima (https://www.linkedin.com/in/mayra-alves-lima/) and Rebeca Cortez (https://github.com/rebecacortez).
+UX Design by Romy von Erlea (https://www.linkedin.com/in/romyvonerlea), Bianca Harari (https://www.linkedin.com/in/bianca-harari-b3b42828/), Mayra Lima (https://www.linkedin.com/in/mayra-alves-lima/) and Rebeca Cortez (https://github.com/rebecacortez).
 It was developed in just over one week as the final project of the Ironhack Web Development Bootcamp in December 2021.

 ## Technical Details